 |Allergen||Beginning of the season||End of the season|

-- High: High grass pollen concentrations in the air are expected.
-Many individuals allergic to this pollen are susceptible to feel symptoms.
-The usual eviction measures are recommended.|
+|High||High concentrations of pollen in the air are expected.
+Many people who are allergic to this pollen are likely to develop symptoms.
+The usual avoidance measures are recommended.|

-- Very high: Very high grass pollen concentrations in the air are expected.
-Most of the individuals allergic to this pollen are susceptible to feel symptoms.
-It is strongly recommended to avoid any activity outside.
+|Very high||Very high concentrations of pollen in the air are expected.
+Most people who are allergic to this pollen are likely to develop symptoms.
+It is strongly recommended to avoid all outdoor activities.|